Consort Fang: Qianlong era

 Consort Fang was born on 24 September, 15th year of Qianlong's reign.
 She entered the palace in 1766 after a selection, and was given the rank of first class attendant (常在) with the honorary title "ming" (明; "ming" meaning "bright").
 Her residence in the Forbidden City became Yongshou Palace.
 As a low-ranking imperial consort, she lived under the supervision of Concubine Shun and Consort Shu.
 In 1775, Lady Chen was promoted to noble lady (贵人).
-She was then accused by Empress Dowager Chongqing of harming an imperial child and demoted to "First Class Female Attendant Ming".
+She was then accused by Empress Dowager Chongqing of harming an imperial child which resulted in her demotion to "First Class Female Attendant Ming".
 In 1780, she was restored as "Noble Lady Ming" (明贵人).
 In 1794, she was promoted to concubine (嫔) with the honorary title "Fang" (芳; "fang" meaning "fragrant"), and moved to Yonghe Palace on the east side of the Forbidden City.

 Jiaqing era

 In 1798, the Qianlong Emperor promoted Lady Chen to the rank of consort (妃).
 Consort Fang died on 7 October 1801 and was interred in the Yu Mausoleum of the Eastern Qing tombs.